 And perhaps, if you look more closely, you’ll notice a line on your paystub that shows a major amount of money subtracted and think, What is withholding tax?
 And why do they take so much?

-Federal and state withholding taxes are funds that your employer takes out and sends to the government.
-To put it another way, this is what “taxes withheld” means; the funds have gone to help federal programs.
+Federal and state withholding taxes, also known as “taxes withheld,” are funds that your employer takes out and sends to the government to help federal programs.
 These taxes have a purpose, and in the long run, you’ll probably be glad they are deducted from your check rather than owed as a mega lump sum on Tax Day.

 What is Income Tax Withholding?

-Many people think their taxes are due mid-April, but did you realize that, if you are a salaried employee, you are actually paying your taxes throughout the year?
+Many people think their taxes are due mid-April, but the Internal Revenue Service (IRS) actually requires you to pay as you go, meaning you need to pay most of your tax during the year, as you receive income, rather than at the end of the year.
 When you see those federal and possibly state and local taxes being whisked out of each paycheck, that’s exactly what is happening.

-So what does withholding tax mean, and how does it work?
 A withholding tax is an amount, based on your salary, that your employer sets aside and then pays directly to the government on your behalf.
 It’s a credit against the full amount of personal income tax you will owe for the year.
-By doing this, your employer is helping you avoid paying all of your annual taxes come April.
+By doing this, your employer is helping you avoid a surprise tax bill come April.
+Tax withholding also helps ensure you won’t owe interest or a penalty for paying too little tax during the course of the year.

 That said, how much is deducted from your paycheck can vary depending on a variety of factors.
 You are able to designate what portion of your check goes toward your taxes on the IRS W-4 form (more on that in a bit).